KxSystems/protobufkdb/examples/README.md

 `src/examples.proto` provides sample message definitions which help to illustrate the different protobuf field types and the mappings each uses when converting to and from kdb: `ScalarExample`, `RepeatedExample`, `SubMessageExample`, `MapExample`, `SpecifierExample` and `OneofExample`.

-The following is a line by line execution of the first section of the example contained in `examples.q`:
+The following example is taken from the first section in `examples/scalar.q`:

 ```
 q).protobufkdb.displayMessageSchema[`ScalarExample]